 - (1) Are you a Confidential Employee, or do you work under the supervision of a Confidential Employee?
 If you do not know the answer to this question, then you are most likely not a Confidential Employee.
 Confidential Employees are University employees who can keep information confidential because they hold a valid license in a profession for which Tennessee law recognizes a confidential relationship between a professional and a professional's client or patient or because the University has deemed the employee as a confidential resource for students, faculty and staff.
-(Refer to Section 1.2.1 of Appendix A or contact a Title IX Coordinator if you are not sure whether you are a Confidential Employee) - If yes, and if you received the information about Prohibited Conduct in the context of a confidential relationship, then you are not a Mandatory Reporter.
-You should help a Complainant explore options for care and support and provide information on reporting options and Supportive Measures, and provide emotional support. - If no, proceed with asking Question 2. - (2) Is the Complainant a child (under age 18)? - If yes, and the incident involves suspected child abuse or child sexual abuse, then you must report the incident in accordance with University of Tennessee Safety Policy 0575. - If no, proceed with asking Question 3.
+(Refer to Section 1.2.1 of Appendix A or contact the Title IX Coordinator if you are not sure whether you are a Confidential Employee) - If yes, and if you received the information about Prohibited Conduct in the context of a confidential relationship, then you are not a Mandatory Reporter.
+You should help a Complainant explore options for care and support and provide information on reporting options and Supportive Measures, and provide emotional support. - If no, proceed with asking Question 2. - (2) Is the Complainant a child (under age 18)? - If yes, and the incident involves suspected child abuse or child sexual abuse, then you must report the incident in accordance with University of Tennessee Safety Policy 0575. - If no, proceed with asking Question 3. - (3) Is either the Complainant or the Respondent a student? - If yes, then you must report the incident to a Title IX Official20 unless: - You received the information about Prohibited Conduct during a public awareness event such as "Take Back the Night," candlelight vigil, protest,